Latest News

 Power SHARE

-Although coal's capacity has declined steadily in recent decades, its share of U.S. electricity production has fluctuated and even experienced a revival over the last year or two.
+Although coal's capacity has declined steadily in recent decades, its share of U.S. electricity production has fluctuated and even experienced a revival over the last year.

 In the first half 2025, coal was around $1.15 less per megawatt-hour than natural gas.
 This gave generators a strong reason to reduce gas production and increase their coal use.

 Since June however, the coal price has flipped and is now a slight premium over gas.
-This has caused power companies to reverse their burn patterns, resulting in coal losing out to gas.
+This has resulted to reverse power firms' burning patterns, resulting in coal losing out to gas.

-This discount could be hard to achieve, given that coal has higher logistic costs than natural gas pipelined, particularly from distant mines to distant power stations, where trucks and trains are often required.
+This discount is difficult to maintain, as coal has higher logistic costs than natural gas pipelined, particularly from distant mines to distant power stations, where trucks and trains are required.

 RENEWABLES RISE